sallyom/installer-e2e/README.md

 You can then access your project in the CI web console, check the pods.

-When running the full test suite, conformance test output will be found via pod logs for pod/dev container/test.
+Useful output will be found via pod logs for `pod/dev container setup` for the cluster launch, and pod logs for `pod/dev container/test` for all test output.

-You can grab the kubeconfig, copy to your local system, and access the cluster running in AWS.
+You can `grab the kubeconfig`, copy to your local system, and access the cluster running in AWS.
-From the CI web console in your project, go to pod/dev container/setup and in the terminal, kubeconfig is at `/tmp/artifacts/installer/auth/kubeconfig`.
+From the CI web console in your project, `go to pod/dev container/test terminal`, kubeconfig is at `/tmp/artifacts/installer/auth/kubeconfig`.
 Copy that to your local system, then `export KUBECONFIG=/path/to/copied/kubeconfig`.